VicTrack manages applications to build new, or change existing, third-party utility assets on our land or adjacent to our infrastructure.

 • VicTrack compliance requirements

-• It is illegal to discharge drainage onto railway land.
+• Not discharging drainage onto railway land (note: it is illegal to do this).
 Please contact the local council where your asset is located to locate a legal point of discharge.

-• You must build your own pipes or culvert/s to a legal point of discharge.
+• Building your own pipes or culvert/s to a legal point of discharge.

 o Applicant will need to refer to local drainage authority for a legal point of discharge.